UsernameDiana/tests_course/Midterm_Assignment/Testing Real Life Code/README.md

 * Explain the purpose of the Test (what the original test exposed, and what your test exposes)

-    When running the current tests that are existing in the cloned project, they produce a large amount of console outputs, due to the many log statements in the code.
+    When running the tests that are existing in the cloned project, they produce a large amount of console outputs, due to the many log statements in the code.